baldiebaldie/Devnotes/Other notes/markDownNotes.md

 >Example of a comment or quote

-For a link the text we want to go into the link is in brackets and the actual link itself into parantheses [Example link](https://github.com/baldiebaldie)
+For a link the text we want to go into the link is in brackets and the actual link itself into parentheses [Example link](https://github.com/baldiebaldie)

  For an image it is the same syntax as a link just with a !.
 Like this